Hamiltonian torus actions and the unimodality of odd Betti numbers

+The section begins by showing that for a closed symplectic manifold with a Hamiltonian $S^1$-action, certain values of the dimension of the extremal submanifolds immediately imply unimodality inequalities in the Betti numbers of $M$.
+The first main goal is to prove Lemma \ref{fourmin} which is central to all the following proofs of the paper and then prove the first two main results of the paper.

 Let $(M,\omega)$ be a closed symplectic manifold with a non-trivial Hamiltonian $S^1$-action with Hamiltonian $H: M \rightarrow \mathbb{R}$.
 Then is a union of symplectic submanifolds and a connected component of $M^{S^1}$ is called a fixed component.
 It follows from the Hamiltonian equation that $H$ is constant on fixed components.
-A fixed component $F \subset M^{S^1}$ is called extremal if it is equal to one of the subsets on which $H$ attains its minimum and maximum, which are denoted $M_{\min},M_{\max} \subset M^{S^1} \subset M$.
+A fixed component $F \subset M^{S^1}$ is called extremal if it is equal to one of the subsets on which $H$ attains its minimum or maximum, which are denoted $M_{\min},M_{\max} \subset M^{S^1} \subset M$.
 In the course of the proof of the convexity theorem, Atiyah-Guillemin-Sternberg showed that $M_{\min},M_{\max}$ are fixed components.
 In Subsection \ref{hamtoractions} a key quantity $\lambda_F$ for fixed components $F$ was defined.
-Since $\lambda_{F}$ is half the Morse-Bott index of $H$ along $F$ \cite[Page 7]{T}, the two following facts follow: For a fixed component $F \subset M^{S^1} This will be used in the proofs throughout this section.
+Since $\lambda_{F}$ is half the Morse-Bott index of $H$ along $F$ \cite[Page 7]{T}, the following fact follows: For a fixed component $F \subset M^{S^1}$ This will be used in the proofs throughout this section.

-In this section, we prove Lemma \ref{fourmin} which is central to all the following proofs of the paper and then prove the first two main results of the paper.
-The section begins with the some general lemmas showing that under certain conditions on the dimension of the extremal submanifolds of a Hamiltonian $S^1$-action, certain inequalities in the Betti numbers $b_{i}(M)$ are satisfied, which are relevant to Question \ref{question}. \begin{lemma} Suppose that $(M,\omega)$ is a $2n$-dimensional closed, connected symplectic manifold with a non-trivial Hamiltonian $S^1$-action, and has an extremal fixed component $F_{0}$ of dimension $2k$.
-Then the inequalities $b_{1}(M) \leq b_{2k-1}(M)$ and $b_{1}(M) \leq b_{2(n-k)+1}(M)$ hold. \end{lemma} \begin{proof} By possible reversing the circle action by Lemma \ref{reverse}, we may $F_0 = M_{\min}$.
-By Proposition \ref{locbet},
+\begin{lemma} Suppose that $(M,\omega)$ is a $2n$-dimensional closed, connected, symplectic manifold with a non-trivial Hamiltonian $S^1$-action, and has an extremal fixed component $F_{0}$ of dimension $2k$.
+Then the inequalities $b_{1}(M) \leq b_{2k-1}(M)$ and $b_{1}(M) \leq b_{2(n-k)+1}(M)$ hold. \end{lemma} \begin{proof} By possibly reversing the circle action by Lemma \ref{reverse}, we may assume that $F_0 = M_{\min}$.
+By Theorem \ref{locbet},